wind1s/Tank-CTF-Game/README.md

     Player 2 moves with the WASD keys and shoots with X.

 Map loader:
-    Maps can be loaded from text files
+    Maps can be loaded from text files.

 Hit Points:
     Tanks have 3HP by default, wood crates have 2HP.